PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 });
 ```

-Note: In the before function, we only open the browser context and the page (= browser tab) through the `createBrowserContext()` method.
-We don't worry about opening the browser itself because it's handled by the [setup file](https://devdocs.prestashop.com/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests/#setup), which is a file executed by mocha before each run.
+Note: In the `before` function, we only need to open the browser context and the page (the browser tab) through the `createBrowserContext()` method.
+We don't need to worry about opening the browser itself because it's handled by the [setup file](https://devdocs.prestashop.com/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests/#setup), which is a file executed by mocha before each run.

 ## III.
 Using common tests